pivotal-topher-bullock/concourse-workshop/labs/06-one-off-task.md

 ##Fly Execute for testing a task

-Using a text editor (of choice), create the file hello-task.yml:
+Using a text editor create the file `hello-task.yml`:

 ```yaml
 platform: linux